Shadows can be tricky, especially in overhead photography.

 If you are using natural light from a window you can use one of the following diffusion materials:

-5 in 1 reflector – use the white diffusion surface in this reflector.
-It is also useful for its other surfaces – you should probably have one of these in your kit already anyways since they can be so useful.
+- 5 in 1 reflector – use the white diffusion surface in this reflector.
+It’s also useful for its other surfaces – you should probably have one of these in your kit already anyways since they can be so useful.

 If you are using artificial light then you can and should still be diffusing your light and you could use a softbox in addition to the options above.